 Reflecting and Thinking

-This chapter, as most of the chapters in Hebrews, is too complex to summarize in a few verses.
+This chapter, as many of the chapters in Hebrews, is too complex to summarize in a few verses.
 In the faith examples and the cloud of witnesses, and in the example of Jesus who exemplifies faith, joy and endurance, we find hope and rescue from weariness.
 God is working on our behalf.
-The blessings of the new covenant: God's presence, renewed joy, confidence, the possibilities for holiness, and the certainty of God's grace (12:22-24) provide a stark contrast to the untouchable, dark mountain of the previous covenant.
+The blessings of the new covenant -- God's presence, renewed joy, confidence, the possibilities for holiness, and the certainty of God's grace (12:22-24) -- provide a stark contrast to the untouchable, dark mountain of the previous covenant.

 Reread or scan this chapter looking for "reasons to persevere."
 How many can you find?
-How many of the reasons you list were not available or clearly in view under the first covenant?
-The chapter concludes with a confident assertion that the kingdom we are receiving is unshakable, with admonitions to worship and be grateful.
+How many of the reasons you list were not available or were not clearly in view under the first covenant?
+The chapter concludes with a confident assertion that the kingdom we are receiving is unshakeable, with admonitions to worship and be grateful.

 Dear God, thank you for putting us in an unshakeable kingdom, thank you for giving us so many reasons to persevere, thank you for working in our lives to meet our needs.
 Accept our joyful hearts as we are filled with worship and gratitude.
 In the name of the One who is the source and perfecter of our faith, Amen.